Boeheim’s 26 lead Syracuse past Virginia Tech, 71-69

-BLACKSBURG, Va.
-(AP) — Buddy Boeheim scored 26 points, including 18 in a row for Syracuse at one point, and the Orange stretched their winning streak to three with a 71-69 victory at Virginia Tech on Saturday.

-Boeheim hit six shots in a row during a blistering first-half display that turned a 14-10 deficit into a 28-19 lead for Syracuse (11-7, 4-3 Atlantic Coast Conference).
+Boeheim’s first basket was a 3-pointer, “and then I was able to just get in a groove from there, get to the lane and make plays.” he said. “… Once I got in a rhythm, my teammates were finding me and that was a lot of fun, winning.”

+Boeheim finished with five 3-pointers, one from well behind the line, and 26 points for the Orange (11-7, 4-3 Atlantic Coast Conference), who avenged a 67-63 loss to the Hokies on their floor 11 days ago.

 The Orange led by as many as 16 in the first half, but had to hang on as the Hokies got within a point three times in the final two minutes.

-Nahiem Alleyne made five 3-pointers and scored 17 for the Hokies (13-5, 4-3), who called a timeout with 7.4 seconds left trailing 70-69.
-Landers Nolley, who scored 13, missed a deep 3-pointer from the top of the key and Marek Dolezaj rebounded.
+Wabissa Bede had a chance to tie it when he scored and was fouled with 40 seconds left, but he missed the free throw.
+After the Orange had a shot-clock violation, the Hokies (13-5, 4-3) called a timeout with 7.4 seconds left trailing 70-69.
+Landers Nolley, who scored 13, missed a deep 3-pointer from the top of the key and Marek Dolezaj rebounded, preserving the victory.

-With 40 seconds left, Wabissa Bede was fouled while scoring, but he missed what would have been a game-tying free throw.
+“We made the wrong play,” Hokies coach Mike Young said of Nolley’s shot.
+“That’s on Mike Young.
+That’s not on my team. … I’ve got to do a better job of putting them in place.”

+“He got some good looks but we were pushing up on him pretty good, making him a little off balance,” the coach said.

+Nahiem Alleyne made five 3-pointers and scored 17 for the Hokies.
+Jalen Cone added 14 points, all in the first half.

-Elijah Hughes added 17 points and Dolezaj had 11 points and 11 rebounds for the Orange.
+Elijah Hughes added 17 points and Dolezaj had 11 points and 11 rebounds for the Orange, who won at Virginia a week ago and then at home against Boston College.

-Jalen Cone added 14 points, all in the first half, for the Hokies.
+“Confidence,” Hughes said of the difference in the the team during the winning streak.
+“We just feel really good.
+Guys are playing really well.”

 BIG PICTURE